GitHub-TXZ/AISCT-SAM/README.md

 ### 2.2 Reproduction details and codes
  During reproduction, for the CNN-based methods, Transformer-based methods, Hybrid-CNN-Transformer-based methods, Mamba-based mehtods.
-We integrated them into the nnUNEt framework.
+We integrated them into the nnUNet framework.
 All of these 3D methods can be found at [[DOC]](./Three_d).  <br />

 For the AIS-Specific methods and SAM-based methods.
 We endeavored to implement them using our AIS datasets.our reproduced codes.
 The links of their open-source codes are listed as follows: <br />